wzao1515/w6113.github.io/reviews.md

 [SUBMIT YOUR REVIEW HERE](https://goo.gl/forms/ymmD3tIBTWpQO7ME2)

-Some notes to guide your reading
+Some notes to guide your reading and thinking.
+You should still focus on your roles.

-* This paper focuses primarily on what it provides and how it works.
-But why are its mechanisms needed?
+* This paper focuses primarily on what Naiad provides and how it works.
+But which are actually _necessary_?
+Which are nice-to-haves?
+Why?
+How does it contrast with other papers we have read?
+Can it do things other systems cannot?

 Roles: